How to improve fan interaction

 “YouTube Shorts is a way for anyone to connect with a new audience using just a smartphone and the Shorts camera in the YouTube app”

-Fans can interact with the short-form content and basically, it is yet another way of offering content to your fans.
+Fans can interact with the short-form content of their favourite artist and basically, it is yet another way of offering content to your existing fans.
 Shorts can also be reposted on TikTok or Reels.

 Using Shorts means another tool, keeping your fans interested and possibly discovering new audiences.